greenmg2003/osu-mg-reload/README.md

-# Repositories: osu-Mg-skin
+# Repositories: osu-Mg-reload (Old: osu-Mg-skin)
 This is the project to bring Gacha Club characters, elements into osu! game

 Please consider taking it for free, credits me if you want to reuse some of my Gacha Club elements ^^

 Status: Project is done, and **there will be** more updates soon.
 Thank you for all your support!

-[Warning Status]: As of now, my project is under suffering of being suspended.
-I'll continue updating the repo once the suspension is lifted.
-If not, I'll back up repo and move to another account.
+[Status]: As of now, my project is backed up and moved to this account.

 ---